 Fraud disputes may involve actual, criminal fraud, or they may be friendly fraud: Legitimate transactions reported as fraud by the cardholder out of ignorance or deception.

 Disputes do not always arise out of direct interactions between the merchant and the customer.
 Acquiring banks and issuing banks can sometimes make mistakes that lead to disputes.
 Sometimes the banks can resolve a dispute without involving the merchant at all.

 For disputes that are not born from fraudulent activity or merchant error, the cause is usually frustration, confusion, or dissatisfaction on the customer’s part.
 Maybe they feel buyer’s remorse after an aggressive sales experience, maybe the product doesn’t work as advertised, or maybe the merchant is taking too long to respond to customer service inquiries.
 Anything that bothers the customer enough to pick up the phone and call their bank can end up as a formal dispute.

-Some disputes, of course, cannot be countered with evidence: fraud and merchant error chargebacks, typically.
-While these must be acknowledged per the process outlined by your bank, there is no point in challenging a dispute that you know has merit.
+Some disputes, of course, can't be countered with evidence.
+If the transaction was genuinely fraudulent, or if the dispute was caused by a mistake on your part, you need to accept the chargeback.
+There is no point in challenging a dispute that you know has merit.

 When a customer approaches you directly with a problem they’re having, they’re doing you a huge favor.
 Even if their issue seems trivial and their remedy unreasonable, hear them out!
 Any time you can resolve a customer’s problem and issue a credit before they contact their bank, you are almost certainly preventing a costly and time-consuming dispute from happening.